 Are you looking for a gynecologist in Brentwood that accepts medicare?
-The mission of Charles Evans Centers is to provide high-quality healthcare to underserved community members with limited incomes, including those with autism, learning and developmental disabilities, and behavioral and mental health concerns.
+The mission of CEC Health Center is to provide high-quality healthcare to underserved community members with limited incomes, including those with autism, learning and developmental disabilities, and behavioral and mental health concerns.
 They strive to provide primary and specialty services regardless of a patient’s background or ability to pay.
 Their healthcare services extend to family medicine, women’s health, neurology, dentistry, podiatry, behavioral and mental health, psychiatry, individual counseling, psychological testing and more!
-The Charles Evans center can assist you with all your health concerns.
+The CEC Health Center can assist you with all your health concerns.
 Continue reading below to learn more about obstetricians and gynecologists.

 An Ob-gyn is a healthcare professional that specializes in female reproductive health.
 An ob-gyn specializes in both obstetrics (OB) and gynecology(GYN).
 Obstetrics involves working with pregnant women and delivering babies.
 Gynecology involves the female reproductive system and treating conditions like STIs and chronic pain.
 Most women see their ob-gyn at least once a year.
 However, an ob-gyn is a trained surgeon who can perform various procedures like cesarean sections, removing growths like ovarian cysts, hysterectomy and more!
 They also perform in-office procedures like pap smears, STI tests, fertility treats, and so on!
 Some women use their ob-gyn as their primary or only doctor because they can also address general health needs, fill and write prescriptions for common ailments, and perform bloodwork.